Adaptive projections

 in the Mapbox GL JS API) is a cylindrical, compromise projection in which positions on the map directly correspond to their longitude and latitude values.

-This projection is the standard for global raster datasets, such as Celestia, NASA World Wind, and Natural Earth, and is useful when you need to display these datasets without any distortion.
+This projection is the standard for global raster datasets, such as Celestia, NASA World Wind, and Natural Earth, and is useful for displaying these datasets without distortion.